-The report found that specific chemical components relating to antibacterial activity of several Australian Leptospermum honey were similar to that of its Manuka counterpart in New Zealand.
-It also discovered that appropriate storage conditions of Australian Leptospermum honey was vital to reach its full potential, and outlined key differences between anti-fungal and antibacterial traits.
+The report found that specific chemical components relating to the antibacterial activity of several Australian Leptospermum honey were similar to that of its Manuka counterpart in New Zealand.
+It also discovered that appropriate storage conditions of Australian Leptospermum honey were vital to reach its full potential, and outlined key differences between anti-fungal and antibacterial traits.

 AgriFutures™ Honey Bee & Pollination Manager, Research Annelies McGaw said the latest research was an important step in enhancing the worth and profitability of Australian honey.